swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 beginning of the file (by typing `g`) and then search.
 Now quit the less program.

-Pro-tip: The `man` program actually uses `less` internally and therefore uses the same commands, so you can search program manuals using "/" as well!
+Pro-tip: The `man` program actually uses `less` to show you the contents of the manual file for each program, so you can search program manuals using "/" and use all other less commands as well!

 * * * *